Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

-As a bonus action you reduce all the cooldowns of your runes and items by 12 seconds.
+As an action you can replenish up to two charges from any item and rune.

 ---

-## Potion of Manaregeneration
+## Potion of Haste

+Cost: 300 Gold

+As an action you can replenish up to five charges from any item and rune.

+---

+## Stealth Ward

 Cost: 50 Gold

-As a bonus action you regain 1d4+1 mana.

-## Potion of Greater Manaregeneration

-Cost: 250 Gold

-As a bonus action yoiu regain 2d4+2 mana.

-## Stealth Ward

-Cost: 75 Gold

-As a bonus action you can place this ward down in the envoirment, after 6 seconds the ward turns invisible.
+As an action you can place this ward down in the envoirment, after 6 seconds the ward turns invisible.
 The ward last for one hour and grants you and allies within 30 feet of the ward light wherever the ward stands.
 If the ward is in a bush or another hiding envoirment, enemies have disadvantage when hiding there.

 As an action you can scry into the ward as long as you are on the same plane as the ward.
 You can see everything that happens within 30 feet of the ward.